Alexander Throm

-Alexander Throm (born 8 September 1968) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2017.
-In 2001, he co-founded a law firm with Thomas Strobl.
+Alexander Throm (born 8 September 1968 in Heilbronn) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag (Germany's national parliament) from the state of Baden-Württemberg, representing the Heilbronn electoral district, as a direct candidate since 2017.
+He was previously a member of the State Parliament of Baden-Württemberg from 2011 to 2016.